puppetlabs/puppetlabs-tomcat/REFERENCE.md

 * `tomcat::instance::copy_from_home`: Private define to copy a conf file from catalina_home to catalina_base
 * `tomcat::instance::dependencies`

+### Functions

+* [`tomcat::change`](#tomcat--change): This function exists for usage of a returning the input params that is a deferred function Will be used for deferring the values at agent lev

 ## Classes

 ### <a name="tomcat"></a>`tomcat`